dapper91/pjrpc/README.rst

    :target: https://pjrpc.readthedocs.io/en/stable/

-``pjrpc`` is an extensible `JSON-RPC <https://www.jsonrpc.org>`_ client/server library that provides a very intuitive interface, may be easily extended and integrated with your project without writing a lot of boilerplate code.
+``pjrpc`` is an extensible `JSON-RPC <https://www.jsonrpc.org>`_ client/server library with an intuitive interface that may be easily extended and integrated in your project without writing a lot of boilerplate code.

 Features: